echolab-stanford/wildfire-map-public/README.md

 * data/natural_gas: field level natural gas estimates, need to be aggregated to county level. https://www.eia.gov/naturalgas/ngqs/#?report=RP7&year1=2005&year2=2019&company=Name

 * data/physio_shp: from https://water.usgs.gov/GIS/dsdl/physio_shp.zip

-* data/pm: sourced from https://www.epa.gov/outdoor-air-quality-data/download-daily-data and slightly processed.
-Processing file is provided in  `work/supplemental` in case you would like to update the data in the future.

 * data/powerplants/emissions_[YYYY].csv: from the data browser, you need to manually select the year of interest and download from the button above the table https://www.eia.gov/beta/electricity/data/browser/#/topic/1?agg=2,0,1&fuel=vtvv&sec=g&geo=g&freq=A&datecode=2009&tab=annual_emissions